thorlindberg/thesis/dissertation/7-1 experiment-testing.md

 {"fig":"sharedextension","caption":"Unit tests for type extensions with shared minimum, maximum or default value."}

-As seen in figure {"ref":"declarationmismatch"} the properties or cases of a declared type or extension must conform to their local requirements.
+As seen in figure {"ref":"declarationmismatch"} the properties or cases of a declared type or extension must conform to their local requirements, which can be `minimum` `maximum` and `default` values.

 @startuml
 @startjson